Fractional topological charge in $SU(N)$ gauge theories without dynamical quarks: dyons on the lattice

-The $\mathbb{Z}_N$ dyons above represent configurations with fractional topological charge, and carry both $\mathbb{Z}_N$ electric and magnetic charge.
-In the confined phase, $\mathbb{Z}_N$ magnetic charge is unconfined, but in the deconfined phase, $\mathbb{Z}_N$ magnetic charge which propagates in the temporal direction is confined.
-Thus quantum mechanically, a $\mathbb{Z}_N$ dyon is only relevant for a narrow temperature region above the deconfining temperature, $T_d$.
-As the temperature increases, so will the magnetic string tension, binding the $\mathbb{Z}_N$ dyons with increasing strength.
-Eventually, at some temperature above but close to $T_d$, there will only be instantons with integral topological charge.

-We stress that unless there are boundary conditions which are twisted with respect to $\mathbb{Z}_N$, as suggested by 't Hooft \cite{tHooft:1980kjq,tHooft:1981nnx}, then it will not be possible to measure a system with a net number of $\mathbb{Z}_N$ dyons (or anti-dyons).
-Nevertheless, $\mathbb{Z}_N$ dyons do contribute to the partition function, and in particular, alter the dependence of the free energy on the $\theta$-parameter.
-For an especially clear discussion, see Unsal \cite{Unsal:2020yeh}.

-As noted, in the confined phase $\mathbb{Z}_N$ magnetic charge can propagate freely.
-Our construction of a dyon depended essentially upon the non-trivial holonomy at nonzero temperature, but as the temperature decreases, surely the dominant dyons will not propagate in straight lines in the direction of imaginary time.
-Instead, they will curl up over distances set by the confinement scale.
-This gives an alternate explanation of why the dyons disappear above a given temperature, as they get squeezed out by the extent of the direction in imaginary time.
+In the previous section we argued that configurations with fractional magnetic charge can generate fractional topological charge.
+From this the $N$-dependence of $E(\theta)$ in Eq. (\ref{energy_theta}) follows immediately, and accords with general expectation \cite{Witten:1979vv,Veneziano:1979ec}.
+Assuming that fluctuations in the topological charge are $\Delta Q \sim 1/N$, since there are $N^2$ ways of inserting a fractional charge in an $SU(N)$ gauge theory, the topological susceptibility $\chi \sim N^2 (1/N)^2 \sim 1$.
+As in the $\mathbb{CP}^{N-1} $ model, $b_2 = \widetilde{b}_2/N^2$, where $\widetilde{b}_2$ is a number of order one.

+The precise value of $\widetilde{b}_2$ is rather interesting.
+By numerical simulations on the lattice, Bonanno, Bonati, and D'Elia \cite{Bonanno:2020hht} computed $b_2$ for $N=4$ and $6$, and compared to known results for $N=3$.
+They exclude a constant value of $b_2$, as expected for a dilute gas of instantons.
+Instead, their results strongly favor $b_2 = \widetilde{b}_2/N^2$.
+Comparing to Eq. (\ref{definition_b2}), $\widetilde{b}_2 = -1/12 \approx -.08$ for a dilute gas of fractionally charged objects.
+Instead, Ref. \cite{Bonanno:2020hht} find a value which is more than twice as large, $\widetilde{b}_2 \approx -.19$.
+This indicates that fractional instantons do not form a dilute gas, but a dense liquid.
+That the vacuum of a $SU(N)$ gauge theory is complicated, with a dense liquid of $\mathbb{Z}_N$ dyons, is to be expected.

-In the continuum, an instanton in a $SU(N)$ gauge theory with topological charge one, coupled to single massless Dirac quark in the fundamental representation, has two zero modes, for a quark of each chirality.
-In the adjoint representation there are $2N$ zero modes.
-Thus to measure a $\mathbb{Z}_N$ dyon with fractional topological charge $1/N$ it is necessary to use adjoint quarks.
+While the value of $\widetilde{b}_2$ is most suggestive, it does not comprise definitive evidence for fractional topological charge.
+We then discuss a way of measuring fractional topological charge directly.
+In the continuum, an instanton in a $SU(N)$ gauge theory with topological charge one, coupled to single massless Dirac quark in the fundamental representation, has two zero modes, one for each chirality.
+In the adjoint representation, however, there are $2N$ zero modes.
+Thus a single $\mathbb{Z}_N$ dyon has two zero modes for a quark in the adjoint representation.